gpeel/ng16-todo/READMEs/Readme-2-filtering-pipe-YOUR-JOB.md

 The second goal is to show the number of remaining todos with a Pipe.

+## New Pipe

+Important : When you create a new Pipe you have to add it to the declarations of the module where you want to use it.
+So here you have to add your pipe to the AppModule and also in the declaration for the tests in src/app/app.component.spec.ts

 ## Strategy for filtering

 The strategy is to use button to set an attribute on the AppComponent memorizing that choice.
 This attribute will be